 7) Supernatural's Team Free Will (Sam and Dean Winchester and Castiel).
 Of course, there's a ton of other people who are part of Team Free Will, but these guys are the center trio that has carried much of the show.
 Sam and Dean alone have the key dynamic of the story, which is all about family connections, but since they're brothers, I figured adding Castiel, who is clearly a majorly important character but not actually a blood relative, makes it more legit as a friendship. *shrugs*

 I would like to note, as has been discussed some in the YA community, that strong female friendships are still lacking in pop culture.
-Considering how close me and my BFF are, definitely at the level of these fictional friendships (as well as how important many of my other friendships with girls have been to me), that needs to be rectified.
+Considering how close me and my BFF are, as well as how important many of my other friendships with girls have been to me, that needs to be rectified.
 I mean, I like comparing myself to LotR characters and all, but isn't it time that we had female characters to look to as well?

 Thanks for reading, tell me your thoughts, and I'll see you tomorrow!